 I thought that not understanding what was going on inside of me was distressing, little did I know that what was to follow my decision to walk through the door to that psych ward was going to be even more confusing, stressful, hurtful, chaotic, and just a bigger mess than before I walked in.

-I had my employer leaving me ranting messages on my voicemail telling me I was not in the hospital and that I needed to call her or report to the office immediately.
-(Despite the calls the hospital made saying I was in fact a patient there) There were rumors spread around the workplace so when I did return a few months later, I lasted 3 half day shifts before I broke down because of all the stares and whispers outside my office door and the peering into my office through the glass panes on the doors.
+I had my employer (a prominent U.S. and international law firm) leaving me ranting messages on my voicemail telling me I was not in the hospital and I needed to call her or report to the office immediately.
+(Despite the calls the hospital made saying I was, in fact, a patient there) There were so many rumors spread around the workplace so when I did return a few months later, I lasted a whole 3 HALF day shifts before I broke down because of all the stares and whispers outside my office door and the peering into my office through the glass panes on the doors.

-There was the panic from family members who were scared because nobody really knew what bipolar was (myself included) and they had never been to a psych facility before.
-I can understand how frightening it would be to see your child in that type of setting.
+Then there was the panic from family members who were scared because nobody really knew what bipolar was (myself included) and they had never been to a psych facility before.
+After being a patient in one, I can understand how frightening it would be to see your child (adult child to be more exact) in that type of setting.

 There were the people who wanted to place the blame on my significant other.
 They claimed “he” did this to me and it was his fault.
 Then there were the people who just vanished all together.
 Oh, and let’s not forget my favorite ones, the ones who “claimed” they were there for you and understood but behind your back made it very clear they wanted nothing to do with you because all you are is “crazy” and just “drama.”